fermga/TNFR-LFS/docs/cli.md

 ``out`` at the repository root.
 Override any of them with explicit CLI flags or by editing the configuration file to match your deployment.

+``core.udp_timeout`` now defaults to ``0.01`` seconds and the ingestion clients clamp their reordering grace period to the same 10 ms window so a solitary packet is released immediately even when a larger timeout is configured.
+Keep overrides at or below this threshold to respect the new latency requirement.

 Performance-sensitive toggles now live in the ``[performance]`` table so you can control telemetry buffering and cache usage without editing pack
 files: